|Pregnancy food safety

 Why the answer changes by version

 Cut fruit has more exposed surface area, and melon rinds can transfer germs to the flesh when sliced if the outside is not cleaned first.
-This is the detail many short pregnancy food lists miss.
-Two servings that look similar can carry different risk if one is cooked, pasteurized, washed, or chilled correctly and the other is raw, unverified, recalled, or held too long.
+Pre-cut melon also spends more time handled, packaged, transported, and refrigerated before you eat it.

 verified